Resolving Sophos SD-RED 20 internet connectivity problems

 Troubleshooting network connections

-1. Test physical link: replace cable and try another switch port.
+1. Test the physical link: replace the cable and try another switch port.

-2. Test direct connection: connect a laptop with the static IP to the WAN port.
+2. Test a direct connection: put a laptop on the WAN port with the static IP.

-• actual failure: ARP requests unanswered means no layer 2 reachability.
+Failure: unanswered ARP requests, which means there is no layer 2 reachability.

-If ARP fails, the ISP is not routing or the link has VLAN/PPPoE mismatch.
+If ARP fails, the ISP is not routing it, or the link has a VLAN or PPPoE mismatch.

 If NAT is missing: